-

 Understanding Diamond Shapes

 Before we dive into the diamond shapes that complement short fingers, let's first discuss the popular diamond shapes that are available.
-These include:
+These include:- Round

 - Princess